spm/spm-docs/docs/manual/batch/batch.md

 tutorial, it is not necessary to download the example dataset, except for the last step (entering subject dependent data).

-To create a batch which can be re-used for multiple subjects in this study, it is necessary to collect/define
+To create a batch which can be reused for multiple subjects in this study, it is necessary to collect/define

 - study specific input data (e.g. MRI measurement parameters, time